Getting Started

 Connecting Your Camera

 Please plug the Bottlenose Ethernet port into a Gigabit Ethernet network that can serve a DHCP address; as most home or office routers do.
 Bottlenose also supports LLA for direct Ethernet connections.
 On Microsoft Windows systems with a default Ethernet configuration, you can plug Bottlenose directly into the Ethernet port.
 The Host PC and Bottlenose will automatically establish Link-Local Addresses.
-For optimal performance adjust your minimal transfer unit for Ethernet packets to at least 9000 bytes.
+Please see our guide, on how to adjust the minimal transfer unit (MTU) for Ethernet packets to at least 9000 bytes for optimal performance.

 Power up Bottlenose by connecting the power adapter after the Ethernet is connected to the network.

-Your camera comes packaged with GigE Vision 2.1, a protocol used by cameras to talk to computers.
-In order to communicate with the camera, please first install the Pleora eBus SDK.
+Your camera comes packaged with GigE Vision 2.1, a protocol cameras use to talk to computers.
+To communicate with the camera, please first install the Pleora eBus SDK, and Bottlenose Utilities.